 - To do this, select the entire range B5:F16 and navigate to the Insert tab >> choose PivotTable.

-> - Consequently, put the Principle in the Columns group.
-The Interest Rate, Month, and Future Value (FV) in the Rows section, and the PMT in the ∑ Values field.
+- Then, put the Principle in the Columns group, Interest Rate, Month, and Future Value (FV) in the Rows section, and the PMT in the ∑ Values field.

-> Step 4: Modify the Data Table
+Step 4: Modify the Data Table

 - This time, we will modify our data table.

 - Firstly, hover over the Design tab >> choose Report Layout in the Layouts group >> pick Show in Tabular Form.